What is EBITDA in the Share Market? Learn its Meaning, Formula & Stand in the Stock Market

 EBITDA = Earnings before Interest, Taxes, Depreciation, and Amortization

-In the 1980s, during the leveraged buyout era, analyzing a company’s financial health through Earnings Before Interest, Taxes, Depreciation, and Amortization gained popularity.
-Investors and lenders used EBITDA to gauge if distressed companies, undergoing restructuring, could generate enough profitability to service acquisition-related debts.
+In the 1980s, during the leveraged buyout era, analysing a company’s financial health through Earnings Before Interest, Taxes, Depreciation, and Amortization gained popularity.
+Investors and lenders used EBITDA to gauge whether distressed companies or those undergoing restructuring could generate enough profitability to service acquisition-related debts.

 Comparing Companies

-Assessing a company’s EBITDA helps determine its growth potential in comparison to others.
-Focusing on operating profitability and cash flow, EBITDA facilitates straightforward comparisons across different-sized companies in the same industry, cutting through potential distortions caused by short-term issues or accounting maneuvers.
+Focusing on operating profitability and cash flow, EBITDA facilitates straightforward comparisons across different-sized companies in the same industry, cutting through potential distortions caused by short-term issues or accounting manoeuvres.

 Cost-cutting Effectiveness